Vaiduryasses/FastSESR/README.md

 ### 2. Install PyTorch

-Install PyTorch according to your CUDA version (PyTorch 2.6.0+ recommended):
+Install PyTorch according to your CUDA version (PyTorch 2.6.0+ recommended).
+We use cuda 11.8 with Pytorch 2.6.0:

 ```bash
 # CUDA 11.8